staffoffrost/lbdate/README.md

 // "2020-04-01T03:00:00.000+03:00"
 ```

-Both possibilities can also be provided with options:
+Both functionalities can also be provided with options:

 - The provided options will be merged with the global and the default options.

-- The global options are the options provided by `lbDate(options).init()`.
-If those options weren't provided, then it will just use the default options for merging.
+> Remember: the global options are the options provided by `lbDate(options).init()`.
+If those options weren't provided, then it will just use the default options for extending.

 ```typescript
 const myDate = new Date();